What is a “Drama Triangle” and how to get out of it ?

 Do you have any idea who it might be ?

-It’ s the Victim who is the true Master of the game.
+The Victim is the true Master of the game !

 It is noteworthy that the roles are interchangeable over time.
 A Victim can become the Persecutor of a Rescuer if he / she does not feel she has been properly saved, and the Rescuer will become a Victim himself and therefore the new master of the game.
 And so on and so forth.